Autodesk Fusion for Design Software | Get Prices & Buy Official Autodesk Fusion for Design | Autodesk

 Engineering Essentials

-Seamless collaboration workflows (US Site) keep your team, customers, and suppliers connected, regardless of whether they're across the hall or across the world.
+Seamless collaboration workflows keep your team, customers, and suppliers connected, regardless of whether they're across the hall or across the world.

 Mechanical Design

-Parametric design (US Site) and direct modeling (US Site) allow for swift, efficient design changes, with automatic design updates that accommodate manufacturing needs.
+Parametric design and direct modeling allow for swift, efficient design changes, with automatic design updates that accommodate manufacturing needs.

 Associative modeling

-Automate the preparation of 2D and 3D models (US Site) to enable effective manufacturing to start sooner, with powerful workflows to create jigs, fixtures, and more.
+Automate the preparation of 2D and 3D models to enable effective manufacturing to start sooner, with powerful workflows to create jigs, fixtures, and more.

 Design Automation